Katharine Kendzy Gingold

 How different could life on the prairie during the first half of the nineteenth century be compared to life during the second half?
 Very different indeed!
 From steam engines to photography to matches, exciting changes appeared on the time line during those years.

-Books by Kate Gingold:
+Books by Kate Gingold

 Ruth by Lake and Prairie

-Honored by the Illinois State Historical Society for it's "use of creativity within an accurate framework of history" in telling this pioneer girl's tale.
+Honored by the Illinois State Historical Society for "use of creativity within an accurate framework of history" in telling this pioneer girl's tale.

-Haunted by History; Spectres in a Small Town
+Haunted by History: Spectres in a Small Town

 Sparks a youngster's interest in history by weaving imagined ghost stories around real landmarks.
 History lessons so much fun, it's scary!